 Have you ever been enraged and had to bite your tongue to keep from saying something awful ?
 That’s a filter.
-Have you ever used water from the refrigerator dispenser and had your thirst immediately quenched?
-That’s the filter.
-Filters keep toxicity in check and avoid annoying consequences.
-You filter your words for peace, you filter your water for health, why shouldn’t you filter your air?
+Have you ever used water from the refrigerator dispenser and had your thirst immediately satisfied?
+That’s due to a filter.
+Filters keep toxicity in check and avoid annoying ramifications.
+You filter your words for harmony, you filter your water for health, why shouldn’t you filter your air?

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a loved one with a low immune system or someone who’s highly susceptible to illness.
-Even if nobody has respiratory issues in your house, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency system.
+Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a loved one with a low immune system or someone who’s highly susceptible to sickness.
+Even if nobody has respiratory issues in your house, you’ll be instantly surprised by the almost instant change from a basic air filter to a High Efficiency system.